vulcanize/ipld-eth-state-snapshot/README.md

 [snapshot]
     mode         = "file"           # indicates output mode <postgres | file>
-    workers      = 4                # degree of concurrency: the state trie is subdivided into sections that are traversed and processed concurrently blockHeight  = -1               # blockheight to perform the snapshot at (-1 indicates to use the latest blockheight found in leveldb) recoveryFile = "recovery_file"  # specifies a file to output recovery information on error or premature closure accounts = []                   # list of accounts (addresses) to take the snapshot for # SNAPSHOT_ACCOUNTS
+    workers      = 4                # degree of concurrency: the state trie is subdivided into sections that are traversed and processed concurrently blockHeight  = -1               # blockheight to perform the snapshot at (-1 indicates to use the latest blockheight found in ethdb) recoveryFile = "recovery_file"  # specifies a file to output recovery information on error or premature closure accounts = []                   # list of accounts (addresses) to take the snapshot for # SNAPSHOT_ACCOUNTS

-[leveldb]
+[ethdb]
-    # path to geth leveldb
+    # path to geth ethdb
-    path    = "/Users/user/Library/Ethereum/geth/chaindata"         # LEVELDB_PATH
+    path    = "/Users/user/Library/Ethereum/geth/chaindata"         # ETHDB_PATH
     # path to geth ancient database
-    ancient = "/Users/user/Library/Ethereum/geth/chaindata/ancient" # LEVELDB_ANCIENT
+    ancient = "/Users/user/Library/Ethereum/geth/chaindata/ancient" # ETHDB_ANCIENT

 [database]
     # when operating in 'postgres' output mode